medimarket.com logo

 In chronic neurological conditions (MS, Parkinson’s, ALS, peripheral nerve injuries) the regularity and gentleness of movement therapy are especially important.
 The passive–active transition allows the patient to use the device according to their current condition: on worse days the motor assists, on better days they pedal more actively.
 A specialist (physiotherapist, neurologist) determines the recommended daily duration and intensity.

 Many families face the problem of an elderly relative spending days in an armchair or bed because it’s difficult for them to go out.
-Motor-driven pedaling maintains blood circulation and joint range of motion even when walking is no longer feasible.
+Motor-driven pedalling maintains blood circulation and joint range of motion even when walking is no longer feasible.
 The device operates quietly and can be used while watching TV — exactly the type of daily small activity that can help prevent chronic deconditioning.

 How to use it at home? – Step by step